EchoBroadband/brokerjs/README.md

 # BrokerJS (.com)

-BrokerJS is an internal application message bus dedicated to decoupling classes, modules, and so on.
-It supports name spaces and wild-cards.
+[BrokerJS] is an internal application message bus dedicated to decoupling classes, modules, and so on.
+It supports name spaces with wild-cards.
+It is fully documented and thoroughly tested.
+View documentation and examples [here].

 ### Version
-0.0.1
+0.5.0

 ### Tech

-BrokerJS runs on [NodeJS] and in the browser.
+BrokerJS runs on [NodeJS] ~~and in the browser~~.
 It requires NodeJS 4.0.0 or greater (uses ECMA6).

 ### Installation